 The Master of Computer Science Distance Education program is a terminal professional degree requiring no thesis or comprehensive examination.
 Only persons residing in the United States are eligible to enroll in the program.
-Please visit the department web site for current admission requirements and curriculum information.
+The GRE is required for all applicants.

 (What will I learn?)

 At least 31 credit hours of course work (ten courses) are required.
 At least 21 credit hours must be in courses bearing the CSC prefix, and must include CSC 600 plus three core courses.